Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 In that case, we recommend you to join the Deltarune Speedrunning community Discord server ["Fast Little Boys"](https://discord.gg/W6uckvkuer)
 (shorten FLB) with the link below and ping one of the developers in the channel #autosplitter-feedback.

-You can also create an issue on this repository by clicking on the "[Issues](https://github.com/Tenebrosful/DELTARUNE-Livesplit.Autosplitter/issues)" tab and then on "New Issue".
+You can also create an issue on this repository by clicking on the [Issues](https://github.com/Tenebrosful/DELTARUNE-Livesplit.Autosplitter/issues) tab and then on `New Issue`.
 That can be made to report a bug or to request a new feature / new split.

 ## Credits